alexjames/ctf/overthewire/bandit/bandit.md

 Password: 5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu

 ### Level 12
-Use mv, bunzip2, bunzip and tar multiple times till you reach the end.
+Use `xxd -r` to revert the hexdump to its original form.
+Then use mv, bunzip2, bunzip and tar multiple times till you reach the end.
 ```
 bandit12@melinda:/tmp/alex$ cat data8
 The password is 8ZjyCRiBWFYkneahHwxCv3wb2a1ORpYL